labor at wayne

 • Students may decide that there is a particular area of study that they would like to pursue.

-• ELR 7400 Labor Relations Law in North America
+• ELR 7450 Employment Relations Law in North America

 • ELR 7600 Internship in Employment and Labor Relations